Created by Ron Clark and Tim Conway

 Sometimes it’s hard to tell.

-Tim Conway played Ace in this short-lived series as your typical hard-boiled dick, scrupulously honest.
-Ace seemed to have it all -- adoring women, a faithful sidekick who idolized him and a beautiful girlfriend madly in love with him.
-And a reputation for being one of the best P.I.s in town.
+Tim Conway played Ace in Ace Crawford, Private Eye, a short-lived 1983 series.
+Outwardly, he was your typical TV hard-boiled dick, and he seemed to have it all — adoring women, a faithful sidekick (his long-suffering accountant) who idolized him and a beautiful girlfriend madly in love with him.
+Plus a reputation for being scrupulously honest and one of the best P.I.s in town.
 He even came adorned with the obligatory trenchcoat and fedora.
 Ace lacked only one thing.

 You see, Ace was a total incompetent, a bungler and stumblebum who left nothing but disaster in his wake.
 He was completely inept, and he owed all his success to pure dumb luck and unbelievable coincidences.
 And nobody seemed to notice.
 Nobody except for his long-suffering foil, Police Lieutenant Fanning.